Knight-Ron/Solidity_Metacrafters/README.md

 2. Ensure the Solidity file has already been compiled.
 3. The output from the script will appear in the Remix terminal.

-**Note: Require/import is supported in a limited manner for Remix supported modules.
+Important Note: Require/import is supported in a limited manner for Remix supported modules.
 Supported modules include ethers, web3, swarmgw, chai, multihashes, remix, and hardhat (only for hardhat.ethers object/plugin).
 Unsupported modules will throw an error indicating that the module is not supported by Remix IDE.